5-UCO

 The 5-UCO (5-Unit Controlled) was an on-line one-time tape Vernam cipher encryption system developed by the UK during World War II for use on teleprinter circuits.
-During the 1950s, it was used by the UK and US for liaison on cryptanalysis.
+During the 1950s, it was used by the UK and the US for liaison on cryptanalysis.

 5-UCO was fully synchronous, and therefore could be electrically regenerated on tandem high frequency (HF) radio links (i.e. one link connected to the next).
 It could operate directly with commercial circuits.
 The system also provided traffic-flow security (TFS).
 Another feature of the 5-UCO was that the receiving operator could maintain synchronisation if the path delay suddenly changed by "walking up and down" the key tape (one character at a time or one bit at a time).
 This procedure avoided the cumbersome task of a restart.